CKhumba/Telecom-Churn-Analysis/README.md

 # Telecom-Churn-Analysis
-Explorimg and analyzing the telecom data to discover key factors responsible for customer churn and come up with recommendations to ensure customer retention.
+Exploring and analyzing the telecom data to discover key factors responsible for customer churn and come up with recommendations to ensure customer retention.